The Answer: To Ease Their Way

 - Avamere Crestview of Portland, a nursing home;

-- The Taft Home, a residential care facility right out of
+- The Taft Home, a residential care facility right out of a Dickens novel;

 - Markham House, an assisted living facility;